thatwonguy/end-to-end-neural-network/README.md

 ## Part 2 - Loading, and fine-tuning the neural network model

-Please reference the following notebook in the repo for a live example to following along with this Foundations section of the readme:
+Please reference the following notebook in the repo for a live example to follow along with this part 2 section of the readme:

 ```
 nn_vs_ml_part_2.ipynb